Zeta–Raška dialect

-The Zeta–Raška dialect (zetsko–raški dijalekt) is a dialect of Shtokavian / Serbo-Croatian.
-Its prevalence is mostly in southern Montenegro and parts of the historical region of Raška in Serbia.
-It is spoken mainly by local ethnic Serbs, Montenegrins, Bosniaks and Muslims.
+The Zeta–Raška dialect (zetsko–raški dijalekt) is a dialect of Shtokavian supradialect of Serbo-Croatian language, dominantly of Ijekavian pronunciation.
+Its prevalence is mostly in southeastern and northeastern Montenegro and parts of the historical region of Raška in Serbia.
+It is spoken by local ethnic Serbs, Montenegrins, Bosniaks, and ethnic Muslims.

-Geography
+Geographical distribution

-Zeta–Raška dialect is found mostly in the southern half of Montenegro.
-At its westernmost boundary, speakers of the dialect can be found along the Adriatic Sea from Ulcinj at its southernmost point to the town of Perast near Kotor in the north, where it borders with the Eastern Herzegovinian dialect.
+Zeta–Raška dialect is mainly spoken in eastern half of Montenegro and parts of southwestern Serbia of Montenegro.
+At its westernmost dialect boundary, speakers of the dialect can be found along the Adriatic Sea from Ulcinj at its southernmost point to the town of Perast near Kotor in the north, where it borders with the Eastern Herzegovinian dialect.
 This border runs roughly northeast toward Grahovo and further east to Kolašin.
-The border continues northeast toward Bijelo Polje and crosses into Serbia near the town of Brodarevo and meets the Ibar river near Sjenica.
-The border continues east, just south of Sjenica, into Ibarski Kolašin (North Kosovo), where it borders the Kosovo–Resava dialect.
-The Zeta–Raška dialect then veers south toward Leposavić, reaching the vicinity Kosovska Mitrovica before continuing westward across Mokra Gora and Žljeb back into Montenegro.
+The border continues northeast toward Bijelo Polje and crosses into Serbia near the town of Brodarevo.
+The dialect border continues east, just south of Sjenica, into North Kosovo, where it borders the Kosovo–Resava dialect.
+The Zeta–Raška dialect then veers south toward the vicinity Mitrovica before continuing westward across Mokra Gora and Žljeb back into Montenegro.
 Upon re-entry into Montenegro, the dialectal border continues through the Prokletije mountains and straddles along the entire Montenegrin border with Albania.

-Enclaves of the Zeta–Raška dialect are scant.
-One enclave is in Petrovo Selo near Kladovo by the Đerdap Gorge in northeastern Serbia.
-Another enclave is in Vrakë, a region near Shkodër in northern Albania.
-The dialect is also spoken in Peroj, a town in Istria, northwestern Croatia.